-Whether you are faced with filing your taxes or those of your small business, SCL Tax Services in the Bronx, New York, wants to help you manage your tax liability by providing you with the best tax services you can imagine.
+Whether you are faced with filing your taxes or those of your small business, SCL Tax Services in the Bronx, New York, wants to help you manage your tax liability by providing you with the best tax help services you can imagine.
 Each year, new tax codes are written, and old ones changed, making it difficult to know how to calculate your taxes accurately.

-As certified tax preparers, we give you the personalized dedication you need to find all deductions and credits to minimize your taxes each year.
+As certified tax agents, we give you the personalized dedication you need to find all deductions and credits to minimize your taxes each year.
 We can stand beside you in the face of inquiries or audits from the IRS and stand behind our work when filing your taxes.

 Contact our tax office in Bronx, NY now for a free consultation (15 minutes) and get the tax preparation help you need throughout the Bronx, Mt.
 Vernon, Yonkers, Eastchester and Westchester, New York, and anywhere else around the country with our online services.